Jermaine0Forbes/Javascript-Reference/log.md

 # Logs

 ## 5/20/19
-- FormData for fetch
+- FormData for fetch --done
-- Request Object for fetch
+- Request Object for fetch -- done

 ## 5/10/19